 The wattage of your induction zones varies significantly between models and settings.
 Standard domestic induction hobs feature zones ranging from 1.4kW on smaller burners to 3.7kW on large or ‘PowerBoost’ zones.
 Your electricity tariff, currently hovering between 28p and 36p per kWh depending on your region and whether you are on a standard variable or fixed tariff, forms the baseline calculation.
 Finally, duration matters—unlike gas, which heats slowly and remains on, induction reaches temperature almost instantly and cycles on and off to maintain heat, meaning actual consumption rarely matches the maximum wattage for the full cooking period.

-To calculate the theoretical maximum, multiply the kilowatt rating by your per-hour electricity cost.
+Theoretical maximum running costs can be calculated by multiplying the kilowatt rating by your per-hour electricity cost.
 A 2.0kW zone at 30p per kWh equals 60p per hour if running constantly at full power.
 However, induction hobs modulate power through rapid cycling once they reach target temperature, typically operating at 50-70% of maximum wattage during sustained cooking.
 This modulation makes real-world running costs lower than the headline figures suggest.

 How much does an induction hob cost per hour in practice?